-Surrounded by the sea on all sides, Japan has developed a variety of preservation methods applicable to seafood.
-Such Japanese marine products are mostly dried, and in fact there are a number of drying methods for fish preservation in Japan.
+Surrounded by the sea on all sides, Japan has developed various preservation methods applicable to seafood.
+Such marine products are mostly dried, and there are several drying methods for fish preservation in Japan.

-Those dried fish have different names, such as Niboshi or Yakiboshi, depending on the preservation method, and in many cases they are either used to make soup stock or eaten as they are or after grilled.
+Japanese dried fish has different names, such as Niboshi and Yakiboshi, depending on the preservation method, and in many cases, they are either used to make soup stock or eaten as they are or after grilled.

-Since actually Niboshi and Yakiboshi are especially popular types of dried fish in Japan, this time let me explain how they are different from each other.
-Further, I will also talk about the meaning of Himono.
+Niboshi and Yakiboshi are common types of dried fish in Japan, so here, let me explain how they differ.
+Further, I will talk about the meaning of Himono.

-Typical fish prepared for Yakiboshi range from freshwater fish, such as sweetfish and Iwana mountain trout, to saltwater fish, such as sardine, flying fish, and goby.
+Fish prepared for Yakiboshi ranges from freshwater fish, such as sweetfish and Iwana mountain trout, to saltwater fish, such as sardines, flying fish, and goby.